george-gca/jekyll-archives-v2/docs/layouts.md

 The `page.documents` attribute contains an array of Document objects matching the archive criteria.
 You can iterate over this array just like any other Document array in Jekyll.

 #### Type (`page.type`)
 This attribute contains a simple string indicating the type of the layout being generated.
-Its value can be one of `year`, `month`, `day`, or any other array attribute like `tags` or `categories`.
+Its value can be one of `year`, `month`, `day`, or any other array attribute.
+When not date-based, this string will be a singularized version of the attribute name.
+For example, if the archive is generated from the `tags` attribute, this attribute will be `tag`.
+The singularization of the attribute name is handled by the [singularize](https://www.rubydoc.info/gems/activesupport/String:singularize) method from the ActiveSupport gem.

 #### Collection name (`page.collection_name`)
 Contains the name of the collection being currently handled, as named in `_config.yml`.